The Top 5 Best Suet Bird Feeders To Attract Woodpeckers & Chickadees (Single & Double Cake Cages)

 What Is A Suet Bird Feeder And How Does It Work?

-A suet bird feeder is constructed with a cage-like design and has no perches, unlike hummingbird feeders.
+A suet bird feeder is constructed with a cage-like design and has no perches.
 The feeder is mainly metal grid or a plastic bag that holds the suet cake in place.

 The suet feeder is designed to allow attract woodpeckers, chickadees, and nuthatches to feed the way they like.
 But the main attraction for them is suet.